-WHEREAS, the Fairfax County Strategic Plan calls for connected communities and the end of individual social isolation within the county,
+WHEREAS, the Fairfax County Strategic Plan calls for connected communities and the end of individual social isolation within the county; and

-WHEREAS, despite these goals, there remains a significant and detrimental knowledge gap within Fairfax County with many residences remaining unaware of many Fairfax County human service programs and other assistance available to address their needs and personal challenges;
+WHEREAS, despite these goals, there remains a significant and damaging knowledge gap within Fairfax County with many residences remaining unaware of many Fairfax County human service programs and other assistance available to address their needs and personal challenges; and

-WHEREAS, neighborhood and residential organizations are currently an underutilized resource for addressing this issue and are in a key position to eliminate this knowledge gap by providing personalized outreach to their neighbors and community residences;
+WHEREAS, neighborhood and residential organizations are currently an underutilized resource for addressing this issue and are in a key position to eliminate this knowledge gap by providing personalized outreach to their neighbors and community residences; and

-WHEREAS, such organizations likewise possess the ability, if mobilized and properly supported, to assist in connecting their residences to services as well as providing where appropriate personalized service delivery and effectiveness assessment systems reaching most all county residences and
+WHEREAS, such organizations likewise possess the ability, if mobilized and properly supported, to assist in connecting their residences to services as well as providing where appropriate personalized service delivery and effectiveness assessment systems reaching most all county residences; and

-WHEREAS,, such organizations should be enlisted in achieving County strategic goals similar to non-profit human service organizations and the faith base community,
+WHEREAS, such organizations should be enlisted in achieving County strategic goals similar to non-profit human service organizations and the faith base community; and

+WHEREAS, there is a housing crisis in Fairfax County for affordable housing.

 NOW THEREFORE BE IT RESOLVED:

-The following recommendation is made for the 2025 Fairfax County Budget Proposal,

-A sum should be allocated to develop, in partnership with Fairfax County Citizens Associations and selected County Advisory Committees and Commissions, a Neighborhood Communities of Care Initiative.
-The initiative would enlist all county citizens and residential associations to provide County assistance information to their residents as well as volunteer support for selected human service programs addressing the needs of families and individuals.
-The funding would be used for staff support to plan the approach needed for working with community leaders.
-This plan should identify and develop methods such as websites, videos, and AI tools that could expand social services outreach efforts.
-Subsequent years would implement the initiative.
+(13) We recommend a sum be allocated to develop websites, videos, in-person outreach, and AI tools that could expand social services outreach efforts .
+In developing the outreach efforts we recommend working with Fairfax County Citizens Associations, County Advisory Committees, Commissions, and Neighborhood Communities of Care Initiative.

+(14) We recommend that the Board of Supervisors considers allocating more funds to affordable housing to alleviate the low supply of affordable housing.